repicao/IH_AB_DA_FT_JAN_2024/Class_Materials/MidTerm_Project/Readme.md

 - https://alum.mit.edu/best-practices-powerpoint-presentations
 - https://datasetsearch.research.google.com/

-In case, on Monday, you haven't found any dataset/project topic that interests you, you can choose one of these two options:
+In case, on Monday, you haven't found any dataset/project topic that interests you, you will be assigned one of these two options:
 1. Modelling project: Real estate modelling project (see the project folder)
 2. Business Intelligence Project: Olist Business Intelligence Project (see the project folder)